kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 squeue -u "mcc_user_name"
 ```

 Let's check on the status of the job.
-Standard out (stdout) for computers is the normal output of a command/execution.
-Standard error (stderr) is any error messages that arise from a command/execution.
+Standard out (stdout) for computers is the normal output of a command.
+Standard error (stderr) is any error messages that arise from a command.
 The default location for stdout when MCC is running a job is in a file called `slurm-jobID.out`.

 So let's see what's in the slurm file.
 It should be in the same directory as the batch script.
 Try using `cat` to see what's in that file.
-How long ago did you submit that file?
-Can you piece it together based on what's in the output file?
+If the job is still running, can you figure out where you are in the job commands?

 Another way to interact with the stdout from a job is to write that output to another file.
 Take the `counting.sh` file and at the end of each "echo" line, add the following `>> counting_output.txt`.
-Resubmit the job, and now see if you can follow the status of the job in real time using `cat` and the `counting_output` file.
+Resubmit the job, and now see if you can follow the status of the job in real time using `cat` and the `counting_output.txt` file.

 You should have emails in your inbox that document when these jobs started and ended.
 The exit code is important in this email, as it lets you know if the job finished with no issues (exit code 0) or with an error or other issue.
 See [here](https://hpc-discourse.usc.edu/t/exit-codes-and-their-meanings/414) for more info on exit codes.
 They can be very useful when troubleshooting errors!